 Houston is also a sports city.
 Outdoor sports abound due to the year-round mild climate.
 The beaches of Galveston are only an hour away, featuring the Historical Galveston Island Pleasure Pier amusement park.
-For spectator sports fans we have the Houston Texans lead by JJ Watt and Deshaun Watson in the NRG stadium, and the Houston Rockets led by James Harden and Chris Paul in the Toyota Center.
+For spectator sports fans we have the Houston Texans lead by JJ Watt and Deshaun Watson in the NRG stadium, and the Houston Rockets led by James Harden and Russell Westbrook in the Toyota Center.
 The Houston Astros baseball team, 2017 World Series Champs, is located in Minute Maid Park downtown.
 The Houston Dynamo, the champions of major league soccer in 2006 and 2007 play in BBVA Compass Stadium near downtown Houston.
-Houstonians now have a new way to travel to downtown for the arts and sporting events with the expanding METRO light rail.
+Houstonians can travel to downtown for the arts and sporting events with the expanding METRO light rail.